 #2 – “You have a voice.”

 My oldest son processes the world inwardly.
 He generally gets along well with others and doesn’t like to go against the grain by nature.
 He’ll take it.
-He let me know that his buddies were roughhousing on the playground, as many boys do, and that he didn’t like to be pushed around and tripped to the ground.
+He let me know that his buddies were roughhousing on the playground, as many boys do.
+Furthermore, he said he didn’t like to be pushed around and tripped to the ground.

 Uh, yeah.
 Who could blame him?

 He struggled because he didn’t know how to let them know without simply telling the teacher.
 He tried to say ‘no thank you’ but they continued to ‘tease’ him as he put it.
-He told me that weren’t trying to be mean, that they were just playing, but he didn’t like to play that way.
+They weren’t trying to be mean.
+He thought they were just playing, but he didn’t like to play that way.

 See the danger is in that he did use his voice but he was shot down.
 So reminding him that he has a voice and to use it is more important.